SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-nomophage.md

 <ins>Fractal Blade Whirl</ins>.
 The nomophage makes a melee attacks (1D10).
 On a miss, the target has disadvantage on its melee attacks against the nomophage.

 <ins>Coprophagy</ins>.
-The nomophage starts devouring a corps and heals 1D6 HP.
-A human-sized corpse can provide a maximum of 15 HP.
+The nomophage starts absorbing a corpse with its proboscis and heals 1D6 HP.
+A human-sized corpse can feed a nomophage a maximum of 3 times.
 <br>

 ---